omniscientjs/omniscient/README.md

 passing down constructs as EventEmitters or simply event handler functions.
 These can be passed down as a part of a field called statics. **Statics won't trigger a re-render**, so you cannot pass data or functions that will alter the output.
-This will break the component transparancy and is thought of as an anti-pattern.
+This will break the component transparency and is thought of as an anti-pattern.

-You can also pass more advanced constructus as CSP channels or FRP streams as a part of statics.
+You can also pass more advanced constructs as CSP channels or FRP streams as a part of statics.

 ```js